Meet Our Memoir Editors

 Denis holds a master’s degree in education and has taught English, creative writing, French, and Latin at both the high school and university levels.
 He especially enjoys the challenges of working with writers of all levels of accomplishment to craft insightful and well-written memoir out of personal and family histories.

 He was twice chosen for a Maine Individual Writing Fellowship and his collection of short stories, Mountain Dance, was selected for a Maine Fiction Award.

 Denis Ledoux lives and works in his native Maine.

 Penelope Franklin is an editor and writer with over 25 years of publishing experience.
-She has been associated with such major publishers as Reader’s Digest Books, Columbia University, the United Nations, Oxford University Press, and American Heritage Magazine.
+She has edited manuscripts with such major publishers as Reader’s Digest Books, Columbia University, the United Nations, Oxford University Press, and American Heritage Magazine.
 In her work for UNICEF, she has assisted many writers from around the world who used English as a second language.
-She is especially skilled at helping first-time authors, with an emphasis on developing each client’s unique voice.
+She excels at helping a first-time author to find and develop a unique writing voice.

 She is a graduate of Columbia University, with postgraduate work at the Publishing Institute of New York University.
 She has taught Journal Writing, Memoir Writing and English as a Second Language and is a skilled writing coach.